Srividhi026/bfabrics/README.md

 # bfabrics
-Beautiful fabrics is a online fashion store exclusively for women
+Beautiful fabrics is an online fashion store exclusively for women